Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Clients retain the following state:

 - For each fork of each trusted Transparency Log:
-  - The timestamp and Prefix Tree root hash for each log entry whose timestamp is more recent than `max_behind`.
+  - The timestamp and Prefix Tree root hash for any observed recent log entries (**recent log entries** being those with a timestamp that is less than or equal to `max_behind` milliseconds behind the current time).
   - The full subtrees of the Log Tree ending just before the leftmost retained log entry.
+  - Any additional intermediate Log Tree nodes that are necessary to compute the most recent Log Tree root hash from the above.
 - For each provisional inclusion proof observed that has not been replaced with a superseding provisional inclusion proof, or been shown to be included in a properly-sequenced log entry:
   - The registrable domain or IP address of the host that presented the provisional proof.
-  - The ProvisionalTreeHead structure
+  - The ProvisionalTreeHead structure.
+  - The full subtrees of the Log Tree, as presented in the provisional proof.
   - The `size`, `first_valid`, and `invalid_entries` fields of the
     `SubtreeInclusionProof` structure.
   - The full subtrees of the Certificate Subtree.